Chris-Woodham/JCoz/README.md

 sudo apt install -y make g++ libspdlog-dev
 ```

 Note: Ubuntu 22 is currently not supported as a symbol lookup error (de-mangled symbol: `fmt::v8::detail::dragonbox::decimal_fp<float>`) is thrown.
-JCoz has been tested on Ubuntu 20 and 18
+JCoz has been tested on Ubuntu 20

 ### Building the native agent